 Students participate in an internship position with a company in the BNCT area.
 Students will involve themselves in the design, development and/or implementation of curriculum-related aspects of broadband technology as it applies to current and emerging operating practices.
 Students are required to present an oral and written description of their internship experience.
 All work is to be documented in a logbook and regular progress will be routinely reviewed with the instructor.
 A technical report and formal presentation of the results are required at project completion.
-(Prerequisites: BN 201 and EL 210; corequisites: BN 206 and 240; or permission of the instructor)
+(Prerequisites: BN 201 and EL 210; corequisites: BN 206 and 240; or permission of department head of Broadband Networking & Communications Technology)

-Business
+Business Administration